Skip to main content

 Model Selection for Weibull Series Systems: When Simpler Models Suffice

-The Model Selection Problem
+The Problem

-The question: when is this simplification justified?
+The question is when this simplification is justified.

 Key Findings

-Sharp Sensitivity Boundaries
+Sharp Boundaries

 Shape DeviationSample SizeLRT Decision